almet/markdown-doc/articles/dependency-injection.md

 This article is based on personal experiences and investigations I had during the realisation of a piece of software, for my personal use.
 I've really learned great things when working on it, and want to share it.
-So here they are.

-This article talks about the Spiral's DI Container, shipped with a homemade framework I made with some friends, in order to learn how *all of this* works:
+This article talks about the Spiral's DI Container, shipped with a homemade framework I made with friends, in order to learn how *all of this* works:
 Spiral.

-The DI container is also available on a standalone version.
+The DI container is also available as a standalone version.
 You can find the code [on it's mercurialrepository](http://bitbucket.org/ametaireau/spiral/).

-The current version this article describe is not yet finished (as of sept.
-09) but is in an avanced state. and will be released as of nov.
+The current version of this article describe is not yet finished (as of sept.
+09) but is in an advanced state. and will be released as of nov.
 09.

 Introduction
 -------------

-We'll talk about dependency injection, and especially about our reflect when working on this software.
+We'll talk about dependency injection, and especially about reflections we had while working on this software.

-This article aims to be readed by people that doesn't fully understand what is dependency injection, but also by people who are fluent whith it.
+This article aims to be read by people who don't fully understand what is dependency injection, but also by people fluent whith this concept.

 We'll try to talk about software good practices, and software architecture in general.
-When making this piece of software, first goal was to learn, and to discover how this works.
-Re-invent the wheel, in order to know more about wheels...
+When making this software component, our first goal was to learn, and to discover how this works.
+Re-invent the wheel, in order to learn more about on wheels.

 This document is not a documentation about how we can use Spiral DI, but on how we have *made* it.

-All exemple provided will be in PHP, but concepts we are talking can be (and are !) implemented in other languages.
+All exemple provided will be in PHP, but concepts we are talking discussing can be (and are !) implemented in other languages.

 So, let's talk about dependency injection !

-How do we actually manage objects
+How do we currently manage object
 ---------------------------------

 First of all, we have to explain, briefly, what is inversion of control.
 Start with our daily bread: how we actually manage our objects.

-When making sofware, in an object oriented way, we have to deal with classes, and to make this classes interact.
-In practice, some of your classes are dependent on other ones.
+When making sofware, in an object oriented way, we have to deal with classes, and to make theses classes interact.
+In practice, some of your classes are dependent on from others.

-During all our explaination, we gonna keep a simple exemple : Let's imagine we are Alice, a young girl wich loves eating icecreams.
-We really love icecreams, and especially the strawberrie's one.
+All alongthis document, we will keep a simple exemple : Let's imagine we are Alice, a young girl wich loves eating icecreams.
+We really love icecreams, and especially those with strawberry flavour.

 Let's say that Alice is dependent on Strawberies ice creams.